 So, I want to invite you for a few moments, to take up the angelic invitation with me and come into this tomb and see what we find there and to go out changed by resurrection.
 To come in and to go out.

 Let’s go into the tomb with Mary and Mary.
 They are making their way in the predawn dark to Jesus’ tomb, hoping that the dark will give them the opportunity to morn with a little peace and privacy.
 But when they get there they are startled by an angel dressed in lightning and trumpeting good news.
 An angel rolls back the stone as these terrified women stand among the corpse-like bodies of Roman soldiers who have been frightened into a death-like stupor and hear one of the angels say:

 “There is nothing to fear here.
 I know you’re looking for Jesus…He is not here.
 This is a tomb and tombs are for dead people.
 He was raised, just as he said.
 Come and look at the place where he was laid.”

 So, they enter the tomb and are surprised by the resurrection.

 When Christians talk about Jesus coming back to life we are not talking about the memory of Christ living on in the minds of his followers.
 We don’t mean His teachings are living on to the present.
-When we say He is risen, we mean that the joints that had begun to become stiff from rigamortis, the eyes that glazed over, that cells that had begun to disintegrate, somehow began to pulse and thrive again.
+When we say He is risen, we mean that the joints that had begun to become stiff from rigor mortis, the eyes that glazed over, the cells that had begun to disintegrate, somehow began to pulse and thrive again.
 We mean that Jesus went through death like we might pass through a gauzy curtain and came out on the other side into victory.